CMonyL/Beginner_Repo/README.md

 The projects found in this repo will which projects I used as my starting points in Data Science, and hopefully as I continue to develop my skills, I can look back to see how much I've grown.

 Plans:

-Iris Dataset Exploratory Data Analysis (EDA)
+In Progress: Iris Dataset Exploratory Data Analysis (EDA)

 mtcars EDA